kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/ranged_combat.md

 You are at Point-Blank range is your are within 5 feet of your target.
 While at [@state Point-Blank @] range, you have `A1` and you can be counterattacked and can counterattack.

 ### Changing Target
-If you make multiple ranged attacks in a single round, you suffer a `-1` penalty each time your next attack targets a different creature than the previous.
+If you make multiple ranged attacks in a single round, you suffer a `-1` deed penalty each time your next attack targets a different creature than the previous.
 This penalty also applies if you were previously [@action Aiming @] but then switch targets (which still causes you to lose the Aim bonus).

 ### Target has Cover
-If your target is mostly behind cover, you suffer a `-4` penalty to the Offensive Roll.
+If your target is mostly behind cover, you suffer a `-4` deed penalty to the Offensive Roll.
 If the target is completely behind cover, you cannot attack them until they exit cover.
 This can be done by preparing an offensive roll.

 ### Moving Shot
 When you move more than 20 feet before shooting, you suffer `D1` on the Offensive Roll.
 If you move than your Dash Distance, you instead suffer `D2`.